replication-pack/PatchTrack/README.md

                         path to json files of extracted ChatGPT conversations and code snippets (default: data/extracted) -r, --restore         restore default setting, files and directories
 ```
+### GitHub Tokens
+We use [GitHub tokens](https://github.com/settings/tokens) when extracting PR patches.
+This allows for higher rate limit because of the high number of requests to the GitHub API.
+Tokens can be set in the `tokens.txt` file seperated by a comman.
+The user can add as many tokens as needed.
+A minimal of 2 tokens can be used to safely execute code and to make sure that the rate limit is not reached for a token.
 ## License
 This repository is MIT licensed.
 See the [LICENSE](./LICENSE) file for more information.